 If you can’t afford to repay your unsecured debts, bankruptcy could be the best debt solution for you.
 If you read some of our national newspapers you’d be forgiven for thinking that bankruptcy is the easy way out, a simple process that wipes clear the rest of your debts.
 But is it that straightforward?

 In today’s economic climate we find that we speak to a lot of people that have more to pay out than they have coming in.
-This is what we call a budget deficit.
+This is what we call a deficit budget.
 In this instance we wouldn’t usually recommend bankruptcy until the budget is balanced and you can afford to pay for your everyday living costs.
 Although bankruptcy would rid you of your unsecured debts you’d still be living with a day-to-day shortfall.
 As a result bankruptcy can sometimes be rejected.

 We often recommend bankruptcy and have a specialist support team to help and advise people through the process.
 Going bankrupt is a big decision and there are lots of myths associated with it.
 It can affect your employment and will have a negative effect on your credit rating, but for many people it can be the best and only solution available.